destaMo/Scrum-Notes/content/qa/skills/fundamentals.md

 - Pull the changes
 - Add file, create commit, push the changes and create a pull request
 - Stash the changes
+- Show me how you use zsh (use history, autosuggestion, aliases)

 ## 📦 Tools and technologies / Chrome